Garrett County Court Records

 -

-Public access terminals: Available at the courthouse for searching electronic records.
+Public access terminals: Computer terminals are available at courthouse locations for searching electronic court records without charge.

 What's Included in a Garrett County Court Record?

-- Court orders and judgments: Official decisions by the court
+- Court orders and judgments: Official decisions and directives issued by the presiding judge

-- Financial information: Filing fees, fines, and payment records
+- Financial information: Records of fees, fines, restitution, and other monetary transactions

 How Long Does Garrett County Keep Court Records?

-- Criminal misdemeanor cases: 10 years after case closure
+- Criminal misdemeanor cases: 10 years after case disposition

-- Civil cases: 12 years after case closure
+- Civil cases: 12 years after case disposition for standard matters

-- Juvenile records: Until the individual reaches age 21, then sealed
+- Juvenile cases: Until the subject reaches age 21, then sealed or destroyed per Courts & Judicial Proceedings Article, § 3-8A-27

 Types of Courts In Garrett County